 One of the main highlights of my trip to York was having brunch at Bettys Cafe Tea Rooms, which I would highly recommend.
-The quaint, traditional-style tea rooms serve up a delicious array of cakes, pastries and savoury light bites.
+The quaint, traditional-style tea room serves up a delicious array of cakes, pastries and savoury light bites.

 York is a picturesque place and what better way to take in all of its beauty than from above?
 York Minster is said to be “one of the world’s most magnificent cathedrals” and its central Medieval tower also happens to be the highest point in the city.

 Visitors can climb the 275 steps to the top, to take in the best views of the city.
-Be warned that the spiral staircases are incredibly narrow in some parts and they seem to go on forever but it’s well worth the leg workout!
-Regardless of the incredible view, York Minster is not to be missed, as it’s one of York’s top attractions.
-It’s beautifully kept and will no doubt impress you.
+Be warned that the spiral staircase is incredibly narrow in some parts and it seems to go on forever but it’s well worth the leg workout!
+Regardless of the incredible view, York Minster is not to be missed.
+It’s one of York’s top attractions and is utterly breathtaking inside.

 No trip to York would be complete without a walk across the Roman Fortress, from which there are stunning views of the city.

 The Guy Fawkes Inn is famous for being the believed birthplace of Guido Fawkes.

 We came across the most interesting looking tea shop called the Hebden Tea Company.
 With its array of worldly tea varieties, we simply had to check it out.
 It’s a treasure trove of weird and wonderful tea infusions.
 I grabbed a white tea, which is my latest tea obsession.